 This theoretical conception of God aligns with only one worldview: Judeo-Christian revelation.
-The ancient Hebrews did not sit and ponder an abstract divinity using metaphysics.
+The ancient Israelites did not sit and ponder an abstract divinity using metaphysics.
 They encountered divine intervention that has been recorded in the writings of their patriarchs and prophets.
 That intervention, impressed upon a nomadic tribe of outcasts, was unlike anything the world had ever seen.
 It, and it alone, revealed a God that has the exact same attributes as the conjectural version of the creator that philosophers would later derive on their own.
 No other religion describes such a God.
 Their revelation foretold of the Christ who would embody these attributes in the flesh in order to redeem humanity.

 Unfortunately this does not settle the matter.
 Reason commands so little of our decision making that it is easy to discard the evidence before us.
 Fallen man is beset by physical and psychological limitations that constantly impede on his rational thought.
 We are hampered by illness or injury, stress and anxiety, and a finite amount of intelligence.
 Far worse than all of that is how we exercise our free will.
 When we can think clearly we usually choose not to.
 We are driven by selfishness, jealously, anger, and greed, habitually seeking to ingratiate and elevate ourselves at the expense of others.
 These powerful desires blind us to truth.
 As it is written, “This is the verdict: light has come into the world, but people loved darkness instead of light because their deeds were evil.”